mrdude2478/ESPWebFileManager/README.md

 # ESPWebFileManager

 **EspWebFileManager** is a library that manages various file systems and provides file management over a web interface for ESP32.
 With the **EspWebFileManager** library, you will get a  responsive interface that allows you to upload, download, and delete files stored on the ESP32's filesystem.
+Now Supports folders too.
+You can create or delete folders on LittleFS, FAT FS or SD card.
+Folders are not supported on SPIFFS.
 The **EspWebFileManager** library supports multiple file systems like SD Card, SPIFFS, LittleFS, and FATfs on ESP32.
 <img src="https://github.com/jobitjoseph/ESPWebFileManager/blob/main/Images/Desktop.jpg" width="" alt="alt_text" title="image_tooltip">
 <img src="https://github.com/jobitjoseph/ESPWebFileManager/blob/main/Images/Phone.jpg" width="" alt="alt_text" title="image_tooltip">

 ## Features
 - **File Management:** web interface for file management tasks such as upload, download, and delete.
+- - **Folder Management:** You can create or delete folders on LittleFS, FAT FS or SD card.
+Folders are not supported on SPIFFS.

 ## Installation